Introduction

-One of the most powerful features of Tanium is the ability to take immediate real time action on endpoints.
+One of the most powerful features of Tanium is the ability to take immediate real-time action on endpoints.
+Incorporating Tanium's Action Deployment API into an integration gives remote systems the power to instantly remediate a wide variety of issues; anything from security and compliance, to performance and licensing.
 This is accomplished by targeting one or more endpoints and issuing an action.
 These actions are defined by a set of packages.

 To get an overview of Actions and what a Tanium Package is, please review the Action Overview documentation.